Important: Join our email list for alerts about changes and updates.

 The country is The Kingdom of Netherlands.
 Noord (North) Holland and Zuid (South) Holland are provinces on the coastal region of The Netherlands.
 The largest cities, Amsterdam, Rotterdam and The Hague, are in "Holland".
 People from these cities and ships from these ports often say they are from Holland.
 The people and the language are called Dutch.
 Return to Top

 Wow, where do we start: Anne Frank House, Bloemenmarkt, Concertgebouw, Heineken Experience, Rembrandt House, Rijksmuseum, Royal Palace, Van Gogh Museum and on and on.
 The hop-on/hop-off canal boats reach most of the sights and make it easy to visit the city.
 If there is a concert at the Concertgebouw, that is always fun.
+The Dutch Chapter of the ARS has put together a webpage to help us get from the hotel to the sites of Amsterdam and provides some essential details at https://amsterend.wixsite.com/rhodovereniging/ars-tour.
+It has a special page for those of us arriving before May 7 and tells about holidays on May 4 and 5.
 Return to Top

 You must see the "Town Musicians of Bremen" statue near the Rathaus (town hall).
 The old city surrounds Marktplatz (market square).
 The 1699 Am Wall Windmill in the middle of beautiful Wallanlagen Park is a restaurant called Kaffeemühle.
 On the Weser River is the Old Pirate Ship which has a restaurant called Pannekoekschip Admiral Nelson.
 You might catch a concert at Die Glocke.
 Return to Top